Apple Watch Series 7 Cyber Monday Deal 2021: Cheapest Price | Digital Trends

 - Maximizes WatchOS 8

 The Apple Watch Series 7 is Digital Trends’ top choice among the best smartwatches for 2021, so if you want to see what it’s like to wear a premium wearable device, this is the option for you.
-It’s powered by Apple’s S7 processor that promises quick performance, and its battery can last for just more than one day on a single charge on normal usage.
-For the clumsy ones, you don’t have to worry much about damaging the Apple Watch Series 7 because it comes with the most crack-resistant front crystal that has ever been fitted on an Apple Watch.
+It’s powered by Apple’s S7 processor that promises quick performance, and its battery can last for just over one day on a single charge with normal usage.
+If you’re a clumsy type, you don’t have to worry about damaging the Apple Watch Series 7 because it comes with the most crack-resistant front crystal that has ever been fitted on an Apple Watch.
 It’s still recommended that you buy a screen protector and a case for the smartwatch, but the extra durability is a welcome characteristic.

 The Apple Watch Series 7 is packed with fitness-related and health monitoring features, which is one of the Apple Watch’s strongest suits.
 For a quick rundown of its capabilities, the wearable device is capable of reading your heart rate and detecting any irregularities, taking electrocardiograms, measuring blood oxygen levels, tracking your sleeping patterns, and calling for help from emergency services if it senses that you had a bad fall.
 The smartwatch can also remind you to start a workout if you haven’t exercised for a while, track your daily activity on the Activity Rings, and send the data that it collects to the Fitness app on your iPhone where you can check the data collected by the wearable device yourself.